Lethalz/ZetV2/Reference/Exams/Security+ Study Guide.md

 ##### Bluejacking
 Sending of unsolicited messages to another device, via Bluetooth.
 The typical functional distance of Bluetooth is about 10 meters, depending on antenna and interference.
 However, Bluejacking **does not involve device hijacking**, despite what the name implies.
-The bluejacker may send only unsolicited messages.
-Hijacking does not actually occur because the attacker never has control of the victim’s device.
+The bluejacker may send only *unsolicited messages.* Hijacking does not actually occur because the attacker never has control of the victim’s device.
 At worst, bluejacking is an annoyance.

 **Bluesnarfing and bluebugging,** however, are actual attacks that may result in a user losing control of his device.
-Although bluejacking, bluesnarfing and bluebugging use Bluetooth as the point of entry, bluesnarfing and bluebugging are far more harmful.
+Bluesnarfing (data theft), Bluebugging(eavesdropping or hacking backdoor attack).
+To prevent use long pin 2fa and disable discovery mode.

 #### Wireless Disassociation Attacks

-A type of DoS attack in which the attacker breaks the wireless connection between the victim device and the access point.
-The method is based on the use of a special disassociation frame specified under IEEE 802.11.
+A type of DoS attack in which the attacker *breaks the wireless connection* between the victim device and the access point.
+The method is based on the use of a *special disassociation frame* specified under IEEE 802.11.
 Transferring such a frame to the target device breaks the connection, and the Wi-Fi protocol does not require any encryption for it.
 For a successful attack, the cybercriminal needs to know only the victim’s MAC address or Wi-Fi address.
+**It gives the attacker a window to inject an evil twin.**

 #### Wireless Jamming